 Professional Bio

-I hold a Ph.D. in Applied Economics from Oregon State University, where my dissertation examined how climate and socioeconomic factors interact to drive land use transitions across the United States.
-This work continues to inform my current research on long-term forest resource projections.
+I hold a Ph.D. in Applied Economics from Oregon State University.
+My dissertation examined how climate and socioeconomic factors interact to drive land-use transitions across the United States — work that still shapes how I think about long-horizon forest resource problems and the kinds of products that can move them forward.

 What Drives Me